mitranim/fpx/docs/html/partials/fun.md

 ### `rest(fun)`

-Returns a function that collects its arguments and passes them to `fun` as the first argument.
-An opposite of `spread`.
+Returns a function that collects its arguments and passes them to `fun` as a single argument.
+Opposite of `spread`.

 ```js
 rest(id)(1, 2, 3)